josephjohnjj/dask-ml-intro/README.md

 # Introduction to Machine Learning Using Dask
-This tutorial demonstrates how we can scale a machine learning model in Dask.
+This tutorial introduces the concepts of Machine Learing Using Dask.

 Learning outcomes of the tutorial are:
-1. Learn how to implement distributed training.
+1. Learn how to do data prepocessing.
-2. Learn how to train for small dataset but predict for a much larger data.
+2. Learn how to implement a linear regression model.
-3. Learn how to incrementally train large datasets.
+3. Learn how to implement a K-Means clustering Model.
-4. Learn how to use Dask high-level collections to train on large datasets.
+4. Learn how to cross validate a model.
+5. Learn how to build ML pipelines.

 Prerequisite:
 1. Experience with Scikit Learn library